MonikaSzucs/comp-3761-algorithm-analysis-and-design/README.md

 - intelliJ
 - Eclips

+## Quiz topics
+- released topics
+- its after lecture - he opens quiz
+- multiple choice but you might need to do some calculation so have paper to write on

 ## For Assignemnts/labs
 1. Basic operations
 - answer what the operation is and what line

 ## Online websites to solve math equations
 Wolfram Alpha

+## Assignment 1
+pdf or word

+## Assignment 2